 The required verification documentation must be submitted to the SFS Office within 2 weeks of notification by our office.
 If SFS does not receive the required documentation by the 4th week of the semester, a hold will be placed on the student's account which will prevent them from registering for upcoming terms.
 If documentation is not received by the 7th week of the term, all Federal aid will be canceled.
 These students receive an email indicating their aid has changed.
-A bill will also be emailed to the student's Iona email reflecting the new balance due to Iona College.
+A bill will also be emailed to the student's Iona email reflecting the new balance due to Iona University.

 Acceptable documentation and forms required for verification are listed below.
 Additional documentation may be requested.

 - Dependent students must complete the Federal Dependent Verification Worksheet while independent students must complete the Federal Independent Verification Worksheet.
 See available forms.

 - IRS tax transcript is available from the IRS website.
 Make sure to include your student id on the form.

 - The term "untaxed income" means any income excluded from federal income taxation under the IRS code.
 In addition to the untaxed income listed below, SFS is required to verify all other untaxed income reported on the tax returns.
 Untaxed income documentation (e.g., letters from the Social Security Administration to verify social security benefits, W-2 forms for contributions to retirement plans, etc. or a signed statement by the student (and parent/or spouse certifying that the amount of untaxed income reported on the application is correct.)

 - Dependent students must make sure they signed the verification worksheet as well as one parent.

 - Independent students must sign the Independent Worksheet.
 If married, the spouse must also sign the form.

 Below is the process by which Iona University assigns and collects the required documents for the verification process:

 - New students to Iona University are sent letters requesting the missing documentation.
 These are run on a bi-weekly basis starting in May.